 The total number of alarms was seven.

-The first notification of the fire department was a still alarm, at 12:35 A.M., on June 5, 1946.
-This was followed by a box alarm from street fire box 1028.
-From that time on the alarms and assignments were as follows:
+The first notification of the fire department was a still alarm at 12:35 AM on June 5, 1946.
+This was followed by a box alarm from street firebox 1028.
+From that time on, the warnings and assignments were as follows:

-Operations of the four battalion chiefs, who were at the fire are briefed as follows: Chief Freemon, 1st Battalion. (who died later in the hospital).
-Ordered box and 2-11 struck.
+Operations of the four battalion chiefs at the fire are briefed as follows: Chief Freemon, 1st Battalion. (who died later in the hospital).
+Ordered a box, and 2-11 struck.
 Put companies to work on the east side of the building.
 Went inside on 4th, 5th, and 6th floors to evacuate occupants.
-"Was found overcome by H & L-l.”

-Chief Walsh, 25th Battalion: Supervised the working of hose streams on LaSalle St. side.
-Also the removal of bodies from various floors.
+Chief Walsh, 25th Battalion: Supervised the working of hose streams on the LaSalle Street side.
+Also, the removal of bodies from various floors.

-Chief Bieze: Supervised the working of hose streams in the 2nd floor.
-Madison St. side; later directed streams on elevator shaft on all floors; directed removal of bodies on all floors.
+Chief Bieze: Supervised the working of hose streams on the 2nd floor.
+Madison Street side; later directed streams on elevator shaft on all floors; led removal of bodies on all floors.

 Forty Lines Stretched

-From the report, it was indicated that 38 hose lines were stretched and charged during the period of operations, while two more were laid in but not charged.
-Four lines were siamesed.
-Five pumpers operated two lines; one operated three, and one, (F 40) operated four.
-Approximately 4100 ft. of 3-in. hose and 15,700 ft. of 2 1/2-in. hose was stretched.
+The report indicated that 38 hose lines were stretched and charged during the period of operations, while two more were laid in but not charged.
+Four lines were Siamese.
+Five pumpers operated two lines; one worked three, and one (F 40) operated four.
+Approximately 4100 ft. of 3-in. hose and 15,700 ft. of 2 1/2-in Hose was stretched.
 Lengths of stretches varied from 100-ft. to 950 ft.
-Hydrants used were all the “Chicago” type.
+The hydrants used were all the "Chicago" type.
 The distance of pumpers from the fire varied from 50 ft.
 (E 40 and 13) to 950 ft.
 (E 114),

-The report indicates that first-in companies at once hooked up to standpipes and stretched into the lobby.
-Hand lines were taken into the building over the hotel canopies, and up ladders, including the department’s longest all-metal types.
+The report indicates that first-in companies immediately hooked up to standpipes and stretched into the lobby.
+Hand lines were taken into the building over the hotel canopies and up ladders, including the department's most extended all-metal types.
 Other companies operated lines into elevator shafts, some using the building standpipes.

-Running throughout the account of company operations is the phrase “Assisted in the removal of bodies” and "applied artificial respiration.”
-Many engine company personnel after stretching in, and hitting the fire, applied artificial respiration to victims which they encountered.
+Running throughout the account of company operations is the phrase "Assisted in the removal of bodies" and "applied artificial respiration."
+After stretching in and hitting the fire, many engine company personnel applied artificial respiration to victims whom they encountered.

-A few companies operated streams but a short time, then worked to revive victims.
+A few companies operated streams briefly, then worked to revive victims.
 Two engine companies stretched but did not charge lines.

 With the ladder companies, as might be expected, the objectives were to save lives—to get the victims and the uninjured guests out of the building.